-As you might imagine, the eclipse also will pass over quite a few national treasures, some built by humans and others natural.
+As you might imagine, the 2024 total eclipse also will pass over quite a few national treasures, some built by humans and others natural.
 Photographers near those sites will have opportunities to capture both an earthly and celestial wonder.

 Starting with a location that already has an astronomical heritage, some observers may choose to take in the eclipse from Allende, Coahuila de Zaragoza, Mexico.
 It was there and in the surrounding area on Feb.
 8, 1969, that a fireball moving southwest to northeast lit up the sky and exploded, raining thousands of meteorites onto the landscape.
 And not just any meteorites: These were a rare type called carbonaceous chondrites, some of the most primitive known.
 In fact, scientists estimate that the Allende meteorite formed 30 million years before Earth.
 On eclipse day, residents and visitors to this historic site will experience 4 minutes 23 seconds of totality.